Managing rules

 The rule scope defines the resources for rule execution.
 When configuring a rule, you can define the rule scope by specifying scope types in the Set Scope section.

 You must include at least one virtual folder.
-When a single virtual folder is listed, rule execution is run against all the resources in the listed virtual folder.
+When a single virtual folder is listed, the rule runs against all the resources in the listed virtual folder.
 You can select multiple virtual folders from the navigation tree.

 You can select multiple terms from multiple glossaries in the navigation tree.
 Selecting resource terms narrows the scope to include only the resources (files and tables) that have the selected resource-level terms.

 You can select multiple terms from multiple glossaries in the navigation tree.
-Selecting column terms narrows the scope to include only the resources (files and tables) that contain columns and fields associated with the selected terms..
+Selecting field terms narrows the scope to include only the resources (files and tables) that contain columns and fields associated with the selected terms.

 You can select custom properties from custom property groups in the navigation tree.
 Selecting custom properties narrows the scope to include only the resources (files and tables) that have the selected resource custom properties.